Portfolio manager’s Letter January 2008

-In the 2007 investment year Losch Investment Management Company’s accounts with over $1 million showed an average gain of 19.92%.
+2007 investment year results: Losch Management Company’s accounts with over $1 million showed an average gain of 19.92%.
 Accounts with less than $1 million gained on average 23.15%.
-The difference comes from the fact that the larger accounts are generally managed more conservatively, and may have long term gains that make changing positions difficult.
+The 2007 investment year results difference comes from the fact that the larger accounts are generally managed more conservatively, and may have long term gains that make changing positions difficult.
 In addition, there are a few smaller accounts that engage in (gasp) short term trading (mostly in Berkshire Hathaway) and they have beaten the long term buy-hold approach for the last few years.
 For the year the S&P 500 was up 3.82% in price or 5.49% when you include dividends.

 Annualized Longer term results are as follows: